Platform

 Every AI engine has a recency bias.
 When two sources provide the same information, the one with a visible, recent date wins.
 The one without a date gets treated as potentially stale - even if the content was published yesterday.

-Visible Date Signal carries 2% of your total AEO Site Rank in the Content Organization tier.
+Visible Date Signal carries 1.5% raw weight inside the AEO Site Rank, in the Trust & Authority pillar.
 It measures a simple but critical thing: do your content pages display clear publication and update dates?

 This is different from Content Freshness (ID 11, 4% weight), which checks whether your content references recent dates and events in the text body.
 Visible Date Signal only checks whether the date metadata exists - both visible to humans and machine-readable in schema.